ORTSOC/ansible-vpn-server/README.md

 # Optional.
 Remove this if "the server is behind a router and receives traffic via NAT"
 # If not, run "ip link" and find the network interface name.
 Will be something like enp0, ens33, etc.
 net_interface: ens192

+# the private key to decrypt traffic from that is encrypted with the public key
+vpn_private_key: aaaaaaaaaaaaaaaaaaaaaaaa=

 # list of peers that the VPN server will accept connections from.
 #     public_key - the base64 public key provided by the peer for their own wireguard instance.